How to get by car to Desfiladero de La Hermida?

-Desfiladero de La Hermida is a gorge spanning the Cantabria and Asturias autonomous regions on Spain’s north coast.
+Desfiladero de La Hermida is a gorge straddling the Cantabria and Asturias autonomous regions on Spain’s north coast.
 It’s one of the most scenic canyon roads of Spain.

 Why is Desfiladero de La Hermida famous?

-gorge stands out due to the verticality of its walls and the narrowing of the valley caused by the erosion of the Deva River.
-Significant aspects of this landscape include the upper valley of the River Deva and the rock erosion from the river's action.
-This creates a gorge with steep walls lining the river.
-Before or after passing through the gorges, which are named after the small town of Hermida, consider stopping at Nuestra Señora de Lebeña to see the Mozarabic church and Potes, a village set against the sharp ridges of the Cordillera centrale.
+The gorge is famous for its vertical walls and the narrowing of the valley caused by the erosion of the Deva River.
+Before or after passing through the gorges, named after the small town of Hermida, consider stopping at Nuestra Señora de Lebeña to see the Mozarabic church and Potes, a village set against the sharp ridges of the central mountain range.

 How long is the road through Desfiladero de La Hermida?